 CPAP Recall Product Liability Lawsuit Evidence

 The Philips CPAP recall has led to thousands of plaintiffs in the MDL CPAP class action in Pennsylvania.
-Every CPAP lawsuit is complex and need to be supported by expert medical and scientific evidence.
+Every CPAP lawsuit is complex and needs to be supported by expert medical and scientific evidence.
 But plaintiffs’ experts have done a great job of finding the evidence that links CPAP to a cancer and a host of other problems.
 These scientific studies are establishing a concrete link between the inhalation of PE-PUR foam particles and any type of cancer or other physical injury or condition.

 What Are Expected CPAP Settlement Amounts?